StamatisDeli/ES6-Setup/readme.md

 	Do: **npm run build**

-	That will make a dist folder with the compiled files
+	That will make a dist folder with the compiled files.

 ## Resources: